System Maintenance occurs every Friday.

 IC Packaging Design and Modeling

 The only way to meet the interrelated demands of complexity, performance, time-to-market, and reliability is through appropriate package design processes and modeling.
-This two-day class will cover fundamental issues in package design, including the need for appropriate risk analysis, up-front design rules, early look-ahead, and modeling coupled with verification.
-Participants will learn the fundamentals of thermal and electrical analysis for performance characterization.
+IC Packaging Design and Modeling is a 2-day course that covers fundamental issues in package design, including the need for appropriate risk analysis, up-front design rules, early look-ahead, and modeling coupled with verification.
 Compact models that enable transferring phenomenological behavior between die, package, and system level models will be described.
 Mechanical analysis examples applied to a wide range of reliability issues will be emphasized with a focus on solving issues in advance.
-Participants will learn the critical factors that must be implemented to ensure the success of their package designs and products.

 Register for this Course